xiongyu0523/azure-sphere-bootcamp/Lab-4-1.md

 	![](images/iotcentral_capabilities_2.png)

+8. **Save** to

-8. You may use the general default view or add your own customization and selecting the various dashboard views.
-Before you can connect a device that implements your device capability model, you must publish your device template.
-To publish a device template, go to you your device template, and select Publish.
+9.  **Save** capability definition and go to **Views**.
+You may use the general default view or add your own customization and selecting the various dashboard views.
+Azure IoT Central provide high flexibility and front UI element for your to visualize data.

+10. Before you can connect a device that implements your device capability model, you must publish your device template.
+To publish a device template, go to you your device template, and select **Publish**.

-9. After you had published your newly created template, its time to migrate the existing device to the new template.
+11. After you had published your newly created template, its time to migrate the existing device to the new template.
 On the left hand side of the navigation pane, select **Devices** and then choose the device(s) that you want to migrate, then click **Migrate**.
 Please select the target template that you intend to migrate to.  **Migrate** will now associate the Device with the device template that was just created / published.
 Once you have done associating it, the Device Status will show as **Provisioned**.

-10. Before proceed to building the project, we need to modify several files and adding new source codes
+12. Before proceed to building the project, we need to modify several files and adding new source codes

 	- Please download the [MEMS Sensors (LSM6DSO and LPS22HH) and I2C driver](code/Lab-4/sensorhub_lsm6ds0_lps22hh) source / header files and copy into the project folder root directory (*.\azure-sphere-samples\Samples\AzureIoT*).
 	- Please update the CMake list file ("CMakeLists.txt") to add i2cDevice.c, lps22hh_reg.c and lsm6dso_reg.c to the `ADD_EXECUTABLE` parameter.
-	- If you're using **AVNET_MT3620_SK** devkit, follow Step 4 in [Lab-1](lab-1.md) to modify target hardware definition file.
+	- Follow Step 4 in [Lab-1](lab-1.md) to modify target hardware definition file since this lab is based on AVNET_MT3620_SK
 	- Grant ISU2 I2C access permission to application in app_manifest.json

 	  ![](images/iotcentral_manifest_isu2.png)